-You can find lot of injection molding parts around you.
-With the advancement in plastic technologies and advantages of plastic parts.
-Lot of industries are converting their metal parts into Injection molded plastic parts.
+You can find a lot of injection molding parts around you.
+With the advancement in plastic technologies and advantages of plastic over metal parts.
+Industries are converting their metal parts into Injection molded plastic parts.
 Therefore injection molding field has lot of scope.
-This article covers commonly asked injection molded Plastic Part Design interview question with answers.
+This article covers commonly asked interview questions on plastic part design.

 What is MFI in plastics?

 MFI stands for ” Melt Flow Index.
 It is a measure of the ease of flow of the melt thermoplastic polymer in grams over the course of 10 min at a certain standard temperature (ie, 230°C).

 Why fillers and additives are used in injection molding?